awesomerank/awesomerank.github.io/lists/JStumpp/awesome-android.md

 - [ZXing Android-Integration ★15341](https://github.com/zxing/zxing) - Integration with Barcode Scanner via Intent.
 - [Gradle Retrolambda Plugin ★5012](https://github.com/evant/gradle-retrolambda) - Java 8 Lambdas on Android!
 - [RxJava ★27262](https://github.com/ReactiveX/RxJava)- RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+- [RxBinding ★6291](https://github.com/JakeWharton/RxBinding)- RxBinding – RxJava binding APIs for Android UI widgets from the platform and support libraries.
 - [Caffeine ★417](https://github.com/percolate/caffeine) - A collection of utility classes that help make Android development faster.
 - [AboutLibraries ★1879](https://github.com/mikepenz/AboutLibraries) - Automatically generates an About this app section, with a list of used libraries.
 - [AudioPlayerView ★79 ⏳1Y](https://github.com/HugoMatilla/AudioPlayerView) - A view that loads audio from an url and have basic playback tools.